Updated April 3rd, 2020

 - Paralysis and dilated pupils (the picture shows a cat receiving antivenom in our hospital)

 - Sometimes blood in the urine or bleeding (we don’t see this with brown snakes)

+The links list other causes.
 There are important differences between cats and dogs:

 - Dogs often collapse or vomit straight after being bitten and then appear to recover.
 This is a sure sign they received a fatal dose.
 Symptoms often appear within an hour and progress rapidly.